Background

 We’ll focus on data integrity here.
 The other three are well addressed by understanding a few fundamental algorithms:

-These three algorithms capture most situations that you’re likely to encounter.
+These three algorithms capture most situations that you’re likely to encounter, as mentioned in the first edition of Clean Code.

 Recent Data Integrity Issues

 In the past few years we’ve come across a number of situations where a multi-user system had potential data integrity issues.
-All of these share in common multiple simultaneous users (parallel), doing something that updated shared data.
+All of these systems have multiple simultaneous users (parallel), doing something that updates shared data.

 Joining a Game

-We have a system that allows players to log into a game.
-A typical game had a limit of 6 players, so after the 6th player joins, subsequent attempts to join the game are rejected.
+Imagine mobile-games platform used for training workshops.
+Students log into a game.
+One game had a limit of 6 players, so after the 6th player joins, subsequent attempts to join the game are rejected.
 Each player is assigned a role, numbered 1 - 6.

 The back-end system uses DynamoDb, which gives eventually consistent results.

 For a number of months we’ve had an occasional kerfuffle where it seems we were losing players.
-It turned out to be an issue with when we decided to assign player roles.
-Just joining a game did not cause data integrity issues.
-However, in the original implementation, we combined joining a game, with assigning roles to players.
+It turned out to be an issue with when we decided to assign player roles, as well as even having players immediately join a game.
+In the original implementation, we combined logging in, with joining a game, and assigning roles to players.
+Assigning players to games and roles, along with eventual consistency in DynamoDB, lead to users getting the same roles, or games overfilling.

 The original issue was assigning roles to multiple users joining a game from multiple mobile clients, that is, in parallel.
 To fix this, we first we expanded the domain.
-Rather than players joining a game directly, Players instead join a waiting room.
+Rather than players joining a game at login time, Players join a waiting room.
 Later, the administrator creates games and then issues a request to assign all waiting players to games.

-This separated the multi-thread-safe part of the work, joining a game, from the not multi-thread-save part of the work, assigning user roles.
-Players instead joined a waiting room, which was thread/parallel-safe.
+This separated the multi-thread-safe part of the work, getting into the system, from the not multi-thread-safe part of the work, joining a specific game, and assigning user roles.

 Working on a shared Design